monty-coder/Sms-Spam-Classifier/README.md

 # Sms-Spam-Classifier
-This Project it's based on an Sms Spam Classifier that wil be to detect message is spam or ham.
+This Project it's based on an Sms Spam Classifier that will be to detect message is spam or ham.